mayfan/maynara.com/src/pages/index.md

           and personally.

-          Chat to talk to me on all things related to design, psychology, cats, coffee, yoga, dinosaurs and nature.
+          Chat to me on all things related to design, psychology, cats, coffee, yoga, dinosaurs and nature.
   - backgroundColor: '#E2E2E2'
     column:
       - content: '![](/img/home_highres.png)'